sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions:**

+If usage is high:
 - **Kubernetes:** Consider decreasing CPU limits in the the relevant `Deployment.yaml`.
 - **Docker Compose:** Consider descreasing `cpus:` of the frontend container in `docker-compose.yml`.
+If usage is low, consider decreasing the above values.

 # frontend: provisioning_container_memory_usage_1d